yuvalmGS/gigaspaces-wiki-jekyll/tutorials/your-first-data-grid-application.markdown

 ---
 layout: post
-title:  Your First Data Grid Application
+title:  XAP in 5 Minutes
 categories: TUTORIALS
 weight: 200
 parent: xap-tutorials.html
 ---

-{% summary page %}This page explains how to start and use a XAP [Data Grid]({%latestjavaurl%}/the-in-memory-data-grid.html) from within another Java process, catering to quick and self-sufficient embedding of XAP within another, external application.{% endsummary %}
+{% summary page %}This tutorial explains how to start and use a XAP [Data Grid]({%latestjavaurl%}/the-in-memory-data-grid.html) from within another Java process, catering to quick and self-sufficient embedding of XAP within another, external application.
+The complete XAP tutorial can be found [here](./xap-tutorials.html){% endsummary %}

 GigaSpaces XAP can be used as a scalable application platforom on which you can host your Java application, similar to JEE and web containers.
 However, GigaSpaces XAP's in memory data grid can also be embedded within another Java application which is not hosted within the XAP platform.
 This section describes the steps required to start and access the XAP data grid from within external Java processes.